arangodb/docs-hugo/site/content/3.10/aql/graphs/shortest-path.md

 menuTitle: Shortest Path
 weight: 15
 description: >-
-  This type of query is supposed to find the shortest path between two given documents(startVertex and targetVertex) in your graph
+  With the shortest path algorithm, you can find one shortest path between two vertices using AQL
 archetype: default
 ---
 ## General query idea